cjh1/serene/README.md

 This starts a web server based on bottle.py that will now server our REST API.

-So we can create a Foo
+So we can now hit the endpoints using curl, for example.

 ```bash
 $ curl -X POST --data '{"id":1, "bar": "bar bar black sheep"}' http://localhost:8082/foo
 ```

-#### serenecl

-serencecl is commandline tool that take a decortated module and can either produce documentation descripting the RESTful interface that will be exposed or expose it using bottle.py